BU-Spark/ml-longfellow-land-use-mass/README.md

 ## Frontend Application (DRAINS)

-The Spring 2024 group build a frontend called DRAINS which handles receiving and sending TIFFs to the backend.
+The Spring 2024 group built a frontend called DRAINS which handles receiving and sending TIFFs to the backend.
 Below is a screenshot of the UI:

 ![UI](./F24-media/drains-ui.png)